 An avid chamber musician, Ms. Orme-Stone has been featured in numerous chamber music festivals including PULSAR Festival of Contemporary Music and Icicle Creek Chamber Music Festival.
 She has also performed with the Diamond Ensemble, the resident chamber music ensemble at the Royal Danish Library.
 Ms. Orme-Stone has been coached in chamber music by the Pacifica Quartet, the Danish String Quartet, Tim Frederiksen, Peter Stumpf, and Federico Agostini.

-As an orchestral musician, Ms. Orme-Stone has collaborated with conductors such as Kristian Järvi, Christian Badea, David Efron, Carl St. Clair, and Eugene Tzigane.
-She currently performs with the Santa Barbara Symphony, Opera Santa Barbara, State Street Ballet, Opera San Luis Obispo, and the Civic Ballet of San Luis Obispo.
-Past orchestral experience includes the Copenhagen Philharmonic, the Royal Danish Opera Pit Orchestra, the Royal Danish Academy of Music Symphony Orchestra, Indiana University Orchestras, and the Seattle Youth Symphony.
+As an orchestral musician, Ms. Orme-Stone has performed under the baton of conductors such as Kristian Järvi, Christian Badea, David Efron, Carl St. Clair, Kostis Protopapas, and Eugene Tzigane.
+She currently performs with the Santa Barbara Symphony and Opera San Luis Obispo Grand Orchestra.
+Past orchestral experience includes the Copenhagen Philharmonic, the Royal Danish Opera Orchestra, the Royal Danish Academy of Music Symphony Orchestra, and Indiana University Orchestras.

 Ms. Orme-Stone grew up in Seattle, Washington and fell in love with the cello at age four.
-She holds a Master of Music degree at the Royal Danish Academy of Music, where she studied with Morten Zeuthen.
+She holds a Master of Music degree from the Royal Danish Academy of Music, where she studied with Morten Zeuthen.
 She also attended the Seattle Conservatory of Music pre-college program and earned her Bachelor of Music degree at the Indiana University Jacobs School of Music as a student of Emilio Colón.
 Additional past instructors include Jennifer Kloetzel, Marc Coppey, and Rajan Krishnaswami.
-She has also been invited to perform in masterclasses for distinguished cellists such as Martin Menking, Astrid Schween, David Geber, Eric Kim, Anthony Elliot, and Chu Yi-Bing.
+Ms. Orme-Stone has been invited to perform in masterclasses for distinguished cellists such as Martin Menking, Astrid Schween, David Geber, Eric Kim, Anthony Elliot, and Chu Yi-Bing.